 I read the magazines back to back, over and over until the edges wore down and the pages began to fall out.
 There was no article too outlandish; I had to know it all!
 I'd study it and follow it in its entirety to see it worked.
 Whatever the article told me to do, I would do!
 Perhaps I went overboard but I had found something I loved and quite frankly, was obsessed with.

 Months went by as I trained hard and put the majority of my free time into reading everything I could get my hands on.
 What I learned was that 90% of the claims/supplements in the magazines were a total waste of time and money.
 They just didn't work!
 However, around 10% of them -DID work.

 Within months, my obsession had turned into results and my friends wanted to know how I had done it.
 That's when I decided to invest my talent in a personal training career.
 Soon thereafter, I got a job at Ballys (which I ultimately outgrew).
-I now operate independently out of Golds Gym in DC and Mansion Fitness in LA.
+I now operate independently out of a private gym in DC and Mansion Fitness in LA.
 The rest my friend, is history.